torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 ^^^^^^

 ========== ==========================================================
-  -EAGAIN  The port is unavailable at the moment, but another attempt
+  -EAGAIN  The port is unavailable at the moment, but ayesther attempt
            to claim it may succeed.
 ========== ==========================================================